Frequently Asked Questions

-The certification process requires a thorough investigation of the company's owner including, but not limited to, financial statements, by-laws, charter, stock certificates, lease agreements, salaries of owners, number of employees, licenses/authorities etc.
+The certification process requires a thorough investigation of the company's owner including, but not limited to, financial statements, by-laws, charter, stock certificates, lease agreements, salaries of owners, number of employees, licenses/authorities, etc.

 - Businesses must be ready, willing and able to provide the product or service as described.

-- The firm must meet ownership criteria.
+- The firm must meet all ownership criteria.

-- The firm must be willing to participate in annual reviews and updates as required.
+- The firm must be willing to participate in annual reviews and updates, as required.

-MNAA partners with the Tennessee Uniform Certification Program (TNUCP) to ensure economic participation in contracting opportunities created by FAA financial assistance programs for Disadvantaged Business Enterprises (DBE) or Airport Concessionaire Disadvantaged Business Enterprises .
-DBE firms must be a for-profit business, as defined in 49 CFR, Part 26.
+- BNA partners with the Tennessee Uniform Certification Program (TNUCP) to ensure economic participation in contracting opportunities created by FAA financial assistance programs for Disadvantaged Business Enterprises (DBEs) or Airport Concessionaire Disadvantaged Business Enterprises (ACDBEs).

 Q: Is there a cost to become certified?